Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 <div class="text-sm mt-3 text-[#9B9991]">brew install yard / pip install yard / cargo install yard</div>

 </section>Don't: render fake window chrome with three colored circles in the top left.
-That is the most over-used decorative tic in AI-generated landing pages.
-A real terminal has no window chrome inside its content area — it's a solid panel of text.
-Keep it that way.
+It is the single most over-used decorative tic in AI-generated landing pages — so common it has its own takedown in the terminal mockup problem.
+A real terminal has no window chrome inside its content area.
+Keep it a solid panel of text.

 11. The Print Spread Hero